 - Mechanical engineering technician

 - Mechanical designer

 - Design analyst

-The U.S. Bureau of Labor Statistics (BLS) predicts that employment of mechanical engineering technicians will only increase by two percent from 2014 to 2024.
-As of May 2015, the average salary for this group was $56,390, according to the BLS.
+The U.S. Bureau of Labor Statistics (BLS) predicts that employment of mechanical engineering technicians will only increase by three percent from 2018 to 2028.
+As of May 2018 the average salary for this group was $56,250, according to the BLS.

 Continuing Education Information

 Graduates of a bachelor's degree program in mechanical engineering technology may join the workforce immediately after finishing their training.
 With work experience, they often move to supervisor positions.
 They can also obtain certification as a demonstration of their knowledge and skill.
 The National Institute for Certification in Engineering Technologies (NICET) offers several levels of certification for engineering technicians.

 In some cases, graduates of these programs may move on to the graduate level to study mechanical engineering, though many mechanical engineering master's degree programs require the completion of a mechanical engineering bachelor's degree program, not a mechanical engineering technology program.
 If accepted into a master's degree program, mechanical engineering technology students typically have to complete various prerequisite courses prior to admission.

 Mechanical engineering technology programs focus on hands-on experience with engineering concepts to prepare students to work as engineering technicians.
 Graduates can obtain certification or graduate degrees in the field.